-Yes, there's multiple issues going on.
-Trump should've acknowledged Sandy Magnus.
-Sandy should've said something herself at the time.
-She shouldn't have brushed it off afterward.
+Yes, Trump should've acknowledged Sandy Magnus.
+Sandy should've said something herself at the time, and she shouldn't have brushed it off afterward.
 But every single person in that room was silent.
 And I fault them for being "wrong" just as much as I fault Trump--they're Cabinet members, the first man to step on the moon--role models that our children look up to.

 I've seen this common theme in social media posts, in conversation, and in the workplace.
 People are eager to join in and criticize The Other Pack, incredulous of such atrocities, without inspecting their own [in]actions and speaking up.

 I pick on the "swath of educated liberals" because I live in the Silicon Valley hub of forward-thinking Democrats.
 Yes, the area's the leader for companies supporting womens rights, though it's still far from truly equal: sexual harassment cases are just coming to media light this year, companies like Google are being investigated by the Labor Department for unequal pay, and data's being published like female founders being underfunded compared to men ($0.77 to the dollar and dropping) yet code written by women is accepted more often than men's only when their gender is indeterminate from their screenname.

 In the same vein, it's my friends, my coworkers, those in this liberal Silicon Valley hub, who exude an entitled air thinking they're more educated than half the country, who profess to know what's best for everyone, who are dumbfounded that others can have different views.
 I've witnessed:

 - A mother telling her daughter "I wasn't good at math either."
 [Can I get a "but I tried hard..."?]